scriptype/appointment-scheduler/README.md

 mockup with a detailed UI design.
 Even though seems no interaction can be made, code architecture and development infrastructure is almost complete.

-Since this release had to be done in an extremely short timeframe, it includes only the very basics of everything.
+It currently includes only the very basics of everything.
 And no tests :(

 ## Todo